 Regardless of your personal credit history, you may be able to establish and build your business’s credit.
 A business’s credit history and score are separate from the owner’s credit, and a strong business credit score could open up opportunities for vendor terms, lines of credit, and business credit cards without a personal guarantee.

-It could be easier to get approved for a business line of credit when you don’t need it.
-Plus, applying when there isn’t an immediate need lets you take your time with an application and paint a rosy and accurate picture of your business.
+It could be easier to get approved for a business line of credit when you’re not in a tough financial spot.
+Plus, applying when there isn’t an immediate need lets you take your time with an application and paint a rosy (but still accurate) picture of your business.

 Just as many households keep a rainy-day fund and view it as an important part of their personal finances, business owners can establish an emergency business fund.
 Make a practice of putting a portion of your business’s profits into a separate account that you can dip into during a crisis, or when the right opportunity presents itself.